jamethana/badminton-pairing-app/DATABASE_DESIGN_DOCUMENT.md

 CREATE POLICY "Users can update own profile" ON users
     FOR UPDATE USING (id = current_setting('app.current_user_id')::UUID);

--- Players can see all active players but only modify their own CREATE POLICY "View active players" ON players
-    FOR SELECT USING (is_active = TRUE);

-CREATE POLICY "Users can modify own player profile" ON players
-    FOR ALL USING (user_id = current_setting('app.current_user_id')::UUID);

 -- Session visibility based on public/private status and participation CREATE POLICY "View public sessions" ON sessions
     FOR SELECT USING (is_public = TRUE OR host_user_id = current_setting('app.current_user_id')::UUID);